 This has, in turn, led to many more business owners and senior managers needing to ask how much these services will cost, and, as is often the case, there isn’t a simple answer.

 Rather than try and pick an arbitrary number out of thin air, this article aims to highlight the factors that will impact the cost of accounting and bookkeeping services to help you when making the decision that fits your organisation.

 The Scope of Work:

 Perhaps the most obvious consideration relates to what type of accountancy you need to be taken care of.
 This might be registering your company with the FTA for VAT or filing a VAT return.
-It could be a far broader requirement such as accounting consultancy or even full time bookkeeping.
-This might be an in house dedicated service or, as is often more appropriate and financially viable, outsource bookkeeping.
+It could be a far broader requirement, such as accounting consultancy or even full-time bookkeeping.
+This might be an in-house dedicated service or, as is often more appropriate and financially viable, outsourced bookkeeping.
 To make sure you get the quality of service you require, have a look at testimonials and client comments and consider who your competitors and clients are using for their accounting needs.
 Most importantly, check that the potential accounting service you are considering is experienced and qualified to handle the type of service you will be paying for.

 The Scale of Work:

 It goes without saying that handling the books of a multinational corporation is going to have a different cost associated than looking after the accounts of a sole proprietor.
 Also, consider the complexity of the industry you are involved in.
 Large-scale construction with multiple sub-contractors and projects spanning multiple financial years are going to have complicated requirements.
 They may have phased payments agreements and trigger milestones that will require extensive, if not specific, specialist skills and experience compared to a retail outlet, for example.
 One may require a full-time team of accountants, whereas the other may need part-time assistance, for which the costs are going to be relative.